Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities

-In what follows, let us comment on the main difficulties and novelties of this paper: \begin{enumerate}[label=(\alph*)] \item The presence of the memory term motivates us to define the potential well in the weighted Hilbert space $L^2_{\mu}(\mathbb{R}^+;H^1_0(\Omega))$, which is specifically suited for the full past history problem \eqref{equation}, rather than in the standard space $H^1_0(\Omega)$.
-Additionally, the blow-up analysis for \eqref{equation} becomes more subtle, particularly in imposing a constraint on the upper bound of the initial energy. \item In our model, the source term is non-homogeneous, which is distinct from other relevant models.
-Thus, we lack the following estimate
+The main objective of this paper is to study the finite time blow-up and global existence of solutions for problem \eqref{equation} with combined nonlinearities.
+In what follows, let us comment on the main difficulties and novelties of this paper: \begin{enumerate}[\rm{(}1\rm{)}] \item The presence of the memory term motivates us to define the potential well in the weighted Hilbert space $L^2_{\mu}(\mathbb{R}^+;H^1_0(\Omega))$, which is specifically suited for the full past history problem \eqref{equation}, rather than in the standard space $H^1_0(\Omega)$.
+Additionally, the blow-up analysis for problem \eqref{equation} becomes more subtle, particularly in imposing a constraint on the upper bound of the initial energy. \item In our model, the source term is non-homogeneous, which is distinct from other relevant models.
+Thus, the following estimate